The cost of market research depends on a variety of factors – audience, methodology, and incentives to name a few.

 Recommended Reading: How Much Does an Online Survey Cost?

-Typically the smaller the scope and fewer completes, the lesser the cost.
+Typically the smaller the scope and fewer responses or participants needed, the lesser the cost.

 From our experience, fieldwork is the largest variable in market research.
 Limiting the amount of person-to-person time to administer the fieldwork typically reduces costs.